 “SSEP is designed to empower the student as scientist, and within the real-world context of science.
 Student teams design a real experiment, propose for a real flight opportunity, experience a formal proposal review, and go through a NASA flight safety review.
 They even have their own science conference at the Smithsonian National Air and Space Museum, where they are immersed in their own community of researchers”, said Dr. Jeff Goldstein, creator of SSEP and NCESSE Center Director.
 “SSEP is about introducing real science to our children and if you give them a chance to be scientists, stand back and be amazed.”

-SSEP Mission 5 to ISS includes an experiment design competition September 9 through November 11, 2013.
-Flight experiments are selected by December 12, 2013, for a ferry flight to ISS in likely Spring 2014.
-All communities interested in participating in Mission 5 to ISS are directed to inquire no later than June 30, 2013.
+SSEP Mission 7 to ISS includes an experiment design competition September 8 through November 7, 2014.
+Flight experiments are selected by December 17, 2014, for a ferry flight to ISS in Spring 2015.
+All communities interested in participating in Mission 7 to ISS are directed to inquire no later than May 30, 2014.

-Heritage: There have been six SSEP flight opportunities to date—SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 4 to ISS.
-60 communities across the U.S. and Canada have participated in the program.
-Over the first five flight opportunities, a total of 17,670 grade 5-14 students were fully immersed in microgravity experiment design and proposal writing, and 4,347 experiment proposals were submitted by student teams.
-To date, 18 communities have participated in 2, 3, or 4 flight opportunities, reflecting the sustainable nature of the program.
+Heritage: There have been eight SSEP flight opportunities to date—SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 6 to ISS.
+85 communities across the U.S. and Canada have participated in the program.
+19 communities have participated in 2, 3, or 4 flight opportunities, reflecting the sustainable nature of the program.
+Over the first seven flight opportunities,a total of 28,350 grade 5-14 students were fully immersed in microgravity experiment design and proposal writing, and 6,435 experiment proposals were submitted by student teams.

 SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture.
 SSEP is undertaken by the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education Internationally.
 It is enabled through a strategic partnership with NanoRacks LLC, working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.

-The Smithsonian National Air and Space Museum, Center for the Advancement of Science in Space (CASIS), Carnegie Institution of Washington, NASA Nebraska Space Grant Consortium, and Subaru of America, Inc., are national partners on the Student Spaceflight Experiments Program.
+The Smithsonian National Air and Space Museum, Center for the Advancement of Science in Space (CASIS), and Subaru of America, Inc., are national partners on the Student Spaceflight Experiments Program.

-For information on the Mission 5 to ISS flight opportunity, visit: http://ssep.ncesse.org
+For information on the Mission 7 to ISS flight opportunity, and to get a detailed understanding of the program, read the SSEP Home Page: http://ssep.ncesse.org

 Other Links of Interest:

-SSEP Mission 5 to ISS 3-Page Overview PDF
+SSEP Mission 7 to ISS 3-Page Overview (MS Word doc)

 SSEP Participating Communities and Partners